Residential

 6. What is the full form of a flat?

-A "flat" doesn't actually have a full form.
-This term is used interchangeably with the word apartment, which means residential area.
+A “flat” doesn't actually have a full form.
+The term is used interchangeably with “apartment”, which means a residential unit.

 7. Is a 3 BHK always bigger than a 2 BHK?